AD Code Registration for Export at Indian Ports

 The AD Code registration process involves several steps to ensure compliance with customs regulations and smooth facilitation of export transactions.

-Obtain AD Code from Your Bank:
+Get AD Code from Bank

 1. Approach your authorized dealer bank and request an AD Code authorization letter.